 Frequently asked questions about prices calibers and trophies

-Our Mkulu African Hunting Safaris prices have been adjusted for the first time in four years.
+Our African hunting safaris prices have been adjusted for the first time in four years.
+In most cases prices were adjusted DOWN.
 The best affordable South African hunting safari prices for what you get – and more!

 The best caliber for hunting big game in Africa will be debated for many years to come.
 In the end the decision for which hunting rifle and caliber to bring to Africa for a South African hunting safari will lie with you.

-After 21 years in the safari hunting and safari vacation business environment we know we offer some the best South African safari hunting packages available in the South African hunting safari industry.
+After 24 years in the safari hunting and safari vacation business environment we know we offer some the best value for money South African safari hunting packages available in the South African hunting safari industry.